 The Marine Department (MD) launched thematic webpages on “Maritime Industry” to introduce the maritime industry and encourage aspiring talents to join and become maritime professionals.

 The contents of the thematic webpages include the differences between the deck crew and the engineering crew; the development ladders for the deck crew and engineering crew in local vessels, river trade vessels and seagoing vessels and the career paths for local pleasure vessel operators.
-The webpages also provide information on the posts and vacancies in the MD, with description of the job duties and entry requirements of the respective posts etc.Interested in this industry?
+The webpages also provide information on the posts and vacancies in the MD, with description of the job duties and entry requirements of the respective posts etc.Where to find jobs?